amandaminut/decision-bot/README.md

 # Decision Bot

-A Slack bot that automatically extracts and logs decisions from thread discussions using AI to a Notion database.
+A Slack bot that automatically manages decisions from thread discussions using AI and integrates with a Notion database.
+The bot can create, update, delete, and summarize decisions based on natural language commands.

 ## How It Works

-1. **Someone tags the bot** in a Slack thread
+1. **Someone tags the bot** in a Slack thread with their intent
+2. **Bot analyzes the message** to determine what action to take (create, update, delete, or summarize)
-2. **Bot gets the thread** and reads all messages in the conversation
+3. **Bot processes the thread** and reads all messages in the conversation
-3. **Bot summarizes using ChatGPT** to extract the key decision with title, summary, and tag
-4. **Bot saves the decision to a Notion database** with all relevant information
+4. **Bot uses AI** to extract information, make comparisons, or generate summaries
+5. **Bot performs the requested action** (saves to Notion, updates existing decisions, deletes decisions, or provides summaries)

 ## Setup